 1. It’s important to use fast-acting salt in this recipe to help draw out the moisture from the cucumbers.

 2. If you want a hint of sweetness in your pickles, you can add some ginger (a handful crushed) or cinnamon (a few pieces).
-The spices should be roughly equal amounts.
+The spices should be in roughly equal amounts.

 Nutrition Facts Of Ted’s Montana Grill Pickle Recipe